The Ultimate Packing List for Backpacking Your Way Around the World

 1. Hiking boots / shoes: These are another absolute must.
 It's worth investing some time in selecting the right pair for you.
 I have good pair of Salomons.
-I've had them for a few years and they're still in great condition.
+I've had them for years and they're still in great condition.
 If you're planning some serious treks, average trainers just won't do.
 You can slip or strain yourself.
 Read up on the different brands and styles and go and try on a few pairs.
 You'll be wearing these all the time so they need to be the right fit.

 2. Daily walking shoes: These are you great for more relaxed days.
 I slip these on when I'm on a city walking tour.
 Jambus are the best.
-If you haven't heard of the brand before, go and check it out.
+If you haven't heard of the brand before, go check it out.
 They've nailed the fashionable traveller aesthetic.

 4. Outdoorsy sandals: So this is NOT my favourite type of shoe.
 But they're just so practical.
 Sometimes it's just too hot to walk around in a pair of trainers but you still need shoes with proper support.
-I have this Jambu pair, which even manage to look tres chic when paired with jean shorts and a trendy top.
+I have a Jambu pair, which even manage to look chic when paired with jean shorts and a trendy top.

-UNDERGARMENTS AND SUCH
+BACKPACKING UNDERGARMENTS AND SUCH

 1. Sports bras (2x): Another can't-leave-home-without-it item.
 I brought only one at the start but have picked up another since.
 I use these pretty much every single day.
 They're great for outdoor adventures but also look fab layered under sheer and low-cut vest tops.
 And yes, Sweaty Betty strikes again.